Google Workspace vs. Microsoft 365

-There are several options for a good business productivity software suite, but two really stand out; Microsoft Office 365 and Google G Suite.
-Office 365 (or O365) is subscription-based and derived from Microsoft's tried-and-true software-based Office Suite.
+There are several options for a good business productivity software suite, but two really stand out; Microsoft 365 (or Office 365) and Google Workspace (or G Suite).
+Microsoft 365 (or M365) is subscription-based and derived from Microsoft's tried-and-true software-based Office Suite.
 It has been around for ages and Microsoft's Office Suite is the undisputed heavyweight champion with practically billions of users across the globe.
-Google's G Suite started as Gmail and is by far the most popular email and productivity suite for personal use.
-Due to its popularity in the personal realm, G Suite (formerly Google Apps) is very similar but specific to business/enterprise applications and has made great strides at chipping away at Microsoft's dominance in the business world.
+Google Workspace started as Gmail and is by far the most popular email and productivity suite for personal use.
+Due to its popularity in the personal realm, Workspace (formerly G Suite, formerly Google Apps) is very similar but specific to business/enterprise applications and has made great strides at chipping away at Microsoft's dominance in the business world.
 Cloud 9 Advisers has scoured dozens of other reviews, opinions, and sites to compile the following as a guide to help you make the right decision for your business and users.

-Furthermore, we strongly recommend that most organizations seek out competent and certified help no matter which platform you decide to use.
+Furthermore, we strongly recommend that most organizations seek out competent, certified, and professional help no matter which platform you choose.
 Most organizations should not try this on their own (see more in our "extra note" at the end of the table below).
-At Cloud 9, we don't sell anything, and we don't charge our clients.
-All we do is help you identify the best companies for your needs out of our Supplier Portfolio.
+At Cloud 9, we don't sell solutions, we facilitate decisions.
+All we do is diagnose and prescribe in order to help you identify the best vendors for your needs from our Supplier Portfolio.
 We will help you find the right solutions, the right providers, and help you decide which is the right platform for you business.
 More importantly, we'll help decide on the best certified partner/reseller to choose whether you. decide on Microsoft or Google.

 |Word processing||Google Docs||Microsoft Word (Desktop and Online)*|